HexeCalibre/Elijah-Work-Management-Tool/README.md

 ` The script uses the `CONFIG` global object to reference specific columns indices in the sheet.
 - If the structure of the sheet changes:
   - Identify the new column positions.

-  - Update the values in config.gs to reflect the changes.
+> **Notes**

-### **Notes**
+> - Ensure all scripts are tested before deploying them to production.
-- Ensure all scripts are tested before deploying them to production.
+> - Any changes to the columns in the Google Sheet require manual updates to `config.gs` to avoid errors.
-- Any changes to the columns in the Google Sheet require manual updates to `config.gs` to avoid errors.
+>
 > For further assistance or troubleshooting, contact the administrator.
 >
 > This update integrates the `config.gs` file into the documentation while explaining its purpose and use.
 Let me know if anything else needs refinement!